Amy-Reidy/Portfolio/README.md

 ### Project 2: [“Exploring Toronto Neighborhoods to Identify a Suitable Location for a New Indian Restaurant”](https://github.com/Amy-Reidy/Portfolio/blob/main/IBM%20Capstone%20Project%20-%20Exploring%20Indian%20Restaurants%20in%20Toronto.ipynb)

-This was my first ever data science project, which I did as part of the capstone project for IBM's Data Science Professional Certificate in November 2020.
+This was my first ever data science project, which I did as a capstone project for [IBM's Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science?utm_source=gg&utm_medium=sem&campaignid=2087860785&utm_campaign=10-IBM-Data-Science-ROW&utm_content=10-IBM-Data-Science-ROW&adgroupid=116274867101&device=c&keyword=&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=506892807488&hide_mobile_promo&gclid=Cj0KCQjw5auGBhDEARIsAFyNm9H3qhF5Sg8y6oWRoxM86ZqMkHP_gaTK_Y1x9O8FKXRNscBTeqVRav8aAttWEALw_wcB) in November 2020.

 The aim of the project was to investigate where would be a suitable location for a new Indian restaurant in Toronto, based on the density of existing Indian restaurants and the number of Indian residents in each neighborhood.